 I am travelling to Cuba.
 Will I need to purchase additional medical cover upon entry?

 No. Provided you have an InsureandGo travel insurance policy with cover for medical expenses included, you will not need to purchase additional cover.

 You can purchase a travel insurance policy online in just a few minutes.
 Click here to get a quotation and buy your travel insurance online.
-Alternatively, you can purchase your travel insurance over the phone from one of our friendly UK-based sales agents.
-To buy over the phone, please call us on 0330 400 1383.

 Please enter your current ages.
 It does not matter if you have a birthday after you buy the policy; we just need your ages at the time your purchase the policy.